miro2cml/board-examples/README.md

 # Example Boards for miro2cml

 This repository contains the Miro Example Boards for the miro2cml application.
-For each template exists at least one Example Board.
+At least one example board exists for each template.

 ### How to use it